EURO 2020: Who has qualified? Who can still qualify?

 Group F

-Matchday 7: Saturday – Faroe Islands v Romania, Norway v Spain, Malta v Sweden
+Matchday 8: Tuesday – Sweden v Spain, Romania v Norway, Faroe Islands v Malta

 • Sweden: cannot qualify or be eliminated

-Note: This article will be updated after each European Qualifiers matchnight; it was last updated at 23:30 CET on Sunday 12 October.
-Group standings are subject to final confirmation from UEFA.